m-thirumal/math/caclulus/introduction.md

 #### Differential Calculus

 Dealt with the problem of calculating rate if change.
-It enables us to to define a slopes of curves, to claculate velocities and accelerations of moving bodies, to find firing angles that would give cannons their greatest range, and to predict the times when planets would be closest together or farther apart.
+It enables us to define a slopes of curves, to claculate velocities and accelerations of moving bodies, to find firing angles that would give cannons their greatest range, and to predict the times when planets would be closest together or farther apart.

+`dx` means - little bit of `x` (or) an element of `x`

+`∫dx` means - sum of all little bit of `x` or integral of `x`

 #### Integral Calculus